If you really truly want to know your future, try this:

 …..
-Witness your being
+Notice your breath.

 …..
-Notice where you are… notice who is or isn’t next to you when you wake up.
+Notice who is or isn’t next to you when you wake up.
 Notice how you feel.

 …..
-A voice within you will start to comment on your day.
-It will judge your day as good, bad, right, wrong.
-It will try to correct things.
-Gently remind this voice that this is just an exercise, that nothing needs to be done or fixed, that everything is okay.
+There will likely be a voice within you starting to judge your future-day as good, bad, right, wrong.
+This voice will try to correct things.
+Gently remind this voice that this is only an exercise, that nothing needs to be done or fixed, that everything is okay.
 Then go back to simply bearing witness to what comes.
 What is your life like one year from today?

 You know how you’re really good at noticing what’s not working in your friend’s life, how you know exactly what they need to do to fix things?
 This is like that, except now it’s your own life that you’re finally, truly seeing.

 I encourage you to journal about the parts of your future-day that really light you up, as well as the parts that depress you.
-And then, of course, get to work on changing what you want to change, but keeping checking in.
-Be gently but relentlessly honest with yourself.
+And then, of course, get to work on changing what you want to change, but keep being relentlessly honest with yourself.
 Don’t fall prey to spiritual bypassing.
 Once we’ve returned from the future, our task is to stay firmly in the present because the present is the only thing we can change.
 We cannot change the future.
 The future is only to be witnessed.

 After some time passes and maybe something shifts in your life, even just a little (new job, new relationship, etc), find a quiet place and go time traveling again.
 You’ll be surprised by the parts of your future-day that change as well as the parts that don’t.
 Time traveling keeps us honest, it keeps things real.